Liberia, Costa Rica: Climate

-This area typically has a pronounced dry season.
+The city typically has a noticeable dry season.
 According to the Köppen Climate Classification system, Liberia has a tropical savanna climate, abbreviated Aw on climate maps.

-In Liberia, as in the rest of Costa Rica outside the perennially humid Caribbean coast, there are essentially two seasons – the "dry" and the "wet."
-The dry season runs from November to April, when the temperature is high and very little rainfall, if any, is experienced.
-The wet season runs from May to October when it often rains throughout the entire country.
-However, Liberia is considered to be one of the drier cities in the province of Guanacaste, which experiences much less rain than the rest of country.
-Even in wet seasons, Liberia is quite dry in comparison to the rest of Costa Rica.
+In Liberia, as in the rest of Costa Rica outside the perennially humid Caribbean coast, there are essentially two seasons, dry and wet.
+The dry season runs from November to April, when the temperature is high and very little rain falls.
+The wet season runs from May to October, when it often rains throughout the country.
+Liberia is one of the drier cities in Guanacaste.
+Even in wet seasons, it is much drier than the rest of Costa Rica.

-If weather is a concern as a traveler, the best time to visit this city would be towards the start of the dry season where the climate is only beginning to get warm, and precipitation from the wet season has decreased.
-The dry season can get quite hot and sometimes becomes uncomfortable for those who are not accustomed to such dry heat.
+The most temperate time of year is toward the start of the dry season, when the climate is only beginning to get warm and precipitation has decreased.
+The dry season gets quite hot and sometimes becomes uncomfortable for those unaccustomed to such dry heat.